-In 2014 we set in motion a plan to escape suburbia and build a home with our own home paying cash as we go.
+In 2014 we set in motion a plan to escape suburbia and build a homestead paying cash as we go.
 Perhaps you’ve found yourselves with similar dreams.

 Maybe you and your partner want nothing more than to escape to the woods and live off the land.
 Or you just want to live life on your own terms.
 Spend more time together.
 Escape the rat race.
 Live your values.

 We should know.
-We dug ourselves out of $24,000 in debt and are building a homestead with our own hands from scratch.
+We dug ourselves out of $24,000 in debt and built a homestead with our own hands from scratch.

 How did we do it?

 Debt-free financial guru Dave Ramsey always says that there are two people in every relationship: